 The mattress is dual-sided.
 Nice and firm for baby on one side and soft and cushy for a toddler on the other.
 The cover, infused with plant oils to avoid cracking, is good quality and easy to change.
 The lightweight — just under eight pounds — also helps with flipping and changing.

 The only negative reported about this mattress was the strong smell of aff-gassing.
 It went away quickly, never to return.
-With 85 percent 5-star ratings on Amazon and customer reviews featuring words like “amazing” and “incredible,” the Moonlight Slumber Little Dreamer is definitely in contention for the title of the best crib mattress.
-The overall rating for the mattress is 4.4 out of 5-stars on Amazon.
+The Moonlight Slumber Little Dreamer is definitely in contention for the title of the best crib mattress.

 A mattress this well built with so many positive features won't come cheap.
-You can expect to pay between $190 and $210 for yours.
 Compared to other mattresses with a similar build, the price is spot on.

 3. Emily Natural Crib Mattress